-The careers education and guidance programme at Outwood Grange Academy seeks to positively support you to acquire the educational, social and employability skills necessary for lifelong success in a diverse and changing world of work.
+Outwood Grange Academy seeks to positively support all students to acquire the educational, social and employability skills necessary for lifelong success in a diverse and changing world of work.

 We are determined to further develop our strong partnerships with training providers and employers to secure placements for our students and seek to ensure that our students have the skills that they, and the country, require.
 The development of the workplace skills will increasingly be supported by our curriculum and specific events.

 Through our Careers Programme young people will secure: